rsnyder/essays/hello-juncture/README.md

 # Hello, Juncture

-This example illustrates the use of a few Markdown formatting tags and the incorporation of an image and a map into a Juncture  essay.

-## Aulacophora indica
+This Juncture example shows you how you can use Juncture to create an interactive visual essay.
+This text could be anything that you’re passionate about, inspired by, researching, creating a resume for, or anything else you want to communicate to the world visually.
+In this basic example a high-resolution image and interactive map are used.

+## A deep zoom image

-.ve-media wc:The_Bug_Peek.jpg right
+.ve-media wc:Ginevra_de'_Benci_-_National_Gallery_of_Art.jpg right

-The image depicts a leaf beetle (Aulacophora indica) (Family: Chrysomelidae; subfamily: Galerucinae) looking out from a leaf hole of Alnus nepalensis tree.
-Adult leaf beetles make holes in host plant leaves while feeding.
-They camouflage themselves with these holes.

-This image is hosted on [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:The_Bug_Peek.jpg) and was runner-up for Wikimedia Commons Picture of the Year for 2021.
+This is a high-resolution image from Wikimedia Commons.
+The image is automatically created to an ==IIIF=={Q22682088} compatible format by Juncture.
+The benefits provided by IIIF resources include zooming, panning, interoperability with other IIIF tools, annotation, and the ability to clearly articulate reuse rights and attribution.

-Image controls are located in the top-right corner of the image and can be seen when hovering over the image.
-Controls are available for image zoom, rotation, full-screen viewing, and image repositioning.
+Image controls for the Juncture media viewer are located in the top-left corner of the image and can be seen when hovering over the image.
+These controls support image zoom, rotation, full-screen viewing, and repositioning to the start position.
 Panning can be performed with keyboard arrow keys or by mouse click-and-drag.

 Image information can be seen when hovering the cursor over the info icon located in the top-right corner of the image.
-The Image information popover includes image title, description, attribution statement, and reuse rights.
+The Image information popover includes the image title, description, attribution statement, and reuse rights.

-## Chitwan National Park, Nepal
+## An interactive map

-.ve-map Q1075023 right
+.ve-map Q214867 10 right marker

-The map is centered on the Chitwan National Park in Nepal, which is the location associated with the image above.
-The Wikidata identifier for Chitwan National Park is `Q1075023`.
-When a map location is specified using a Wikidata ID (or QID) Juncture can automatically retrieve the geographic coordinates for map centering.

-An alternative to using a Wikidata identifier for map positioning is to use regular latitude and longitude coordinates.
-In that approach the QID would be replaced with the coordinates `27.5,84.333`, resulting in an identical map.
+Juncture maps are interactive and can be augmented with a variety of overlays including markers, GeoJSON shape files, and georeferenced images for historic maps.

+Similar to the media viewer, map zooming is controlled using the buttons located in the top-left corner of the map viewer.
+Panning is performed with the keyboard arrow keys or by mouse click-and-drag.